The Northeastern District

 Bishop Gillams saw the need for the ministers and laymen to meet at a

-central point to learn more about the bible, become unified in doctrine, and to learn modern techniques in teaching and preaching; hence the Ministerial Conference came into existence.
+central point to learn more about the bible, become unified in doctrine, and learn modern techniques in teaching and preaching; hence the Ministerial Conference came into existence.

 To take care of the business of the Assembly, it was agreed to have an annual Mid Year Assembly Business Meeting.
 The first meeting was held in April 1965 at the Shiloh Church of Christ, Disciples of Christ, which was the Assembly’s Headquarters.